kapetan-io/querator/doc/adr/0002-design-goals.md

 * Separation of item consumer and producers from underlying storage.
 This allows storage to scale independently of the number of clients and the size and frequency of the items queued.
 * Complexity is handled by the server, with very simple client implementations.
 * Build a service which encourages good distributed design, and can be used to solve many different distributed scale problems.

 ## Consequences

 By choosing to prioritize simplicity and efficiency over high performance and scalability, we may not appeal to large enterprise customers with very large pockets who care more about performance than efficiency.
-We want to attract users who are more interested in high efficiency, easy to use distributed software than bleeding edge costly solutions.
+We want to attract users who are more interested in high efficiency, high interoperability with third party products, and easy to use distributed software, rather than bleeding edge costly solutions.